Bylaws of the International Association of

 B. Supporting Agency shall be a government entity which has demonstrated and continues to demonstrate support of IALEIA purpose and functions.

 C. Academic Institution shall be an accredited (or equivalent status outside the United States) academic institution with a criminal justice or intelligence analysis curricula which supports the purpose and functions of IALEIA.

 Section 5.
 Dues

-A. Membership dues for the various categories shall be established by the Board of Directors and shall be payable annually in advance by the member’s renewal date.
-If dues are not paid by the renewal date, membership shall remain valid for two months after the renewal date.
+A. IALEIA Bylaws, Article III, Section 5 – Dues, Subsection A Membership dues for the various categories shall be established by the Board of Directors and shall be payable annually in advance by the member’s renewal date.
+If dues are not paid by the renewal date, membership shall remain valid for 60 days after the renewal date.
 Membership shall be suspended after this date.
-Said member shall be automatically reinstated as a member upon payment of the amount due for the current year.
-Any member suspended for nonpayment of dues for longer than one year shall have to reapply and pay dues as a new member.
-If said Member wishes to maintain the continuity of membership for the purposes of meeting the qualifications for Certification or recognition of longevity of membership, said member shall have to pay the membership dues for each year not previously paid
+Said member shall be automatically reinstated as a member in good standing upon payment of the amount due for the current year, or may waive reinstatement and pay dues as a new member.
+Any member suspended for non-payment of dues for longer than one year shall be required to reapply and pay dues as a new member.

 Section 6.
 Suspension, Expulsion and Reinstatement